oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 This document defines a YANG data model representing an abstracted view of a network topology containing Intermediate System to Intermediate System (IS-IS).
 It covers the topology of IP/MPLS networks running IS-IS as Interior Gateway Protocol (IGP) protocol.
 The proposed YANG mode augments the "A YANG Data Model for Network Topologies" {{!RFC8345}} and"A YANG Data Model for Layer 3 Topologies" {{!RFC8346}} by adding IS-IS concepts.
 This YANG data model is used to export the IS-IS related topology directly from a network controller to an Operation Support System (OSS) tools.

+Note that the YANG model is in this document strictly adhere to the concepts (and the YANG module) in "A YANG Data Model for Network Topologies" {{!RFC8345}} and"A YANG Data Model for Layer 3 Topologies" {{!RFC8346}}.
+While investigating the IS-IS topology, some limitations have discovered in {{!RFC8345}}, regarding how the digital map can be represented.
+Those limitations (and potential improvements) are covered in {{?I-D.draft-havel-opsawg-digital-map}}.

 This document explains the scope and purpose of the IS-IS topology model and how the topology and service models fit together.
 The YANG data model defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.